oumaima1220/oumaima1220/README.md

 📊 Data visualization: I think data is more powerful when presented visually.
 I like to design data visualizations that communicate ideas clearly, making data more accessible to stakeholders.

 🤖 Data Science: As a data scientist I am constantly working on my machine learning and predictive modeling skills.
-I like to discover the latest algorithms and developing models to address real-world challenges.
+I like to discover the latest algorithms and develop models to address real-world challenges.

 <!---
 oumaima1220/oumaima1220 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.